TI-Toolkit/tokens-wiki/tokens/For(.md

 * * *

-On the CSE, a list index can be used as the variable in a `For(` loop.
+On the CSE, a list index can be used as the variable in a <tt>For(</tt> loop.
 When this is done, the loop will operate and exit normally, but the list will not be affected.
 For instance, this program

 ```ti-basic
 :{1,2,3→L₁